 - High-Quality Skateboard – To offer that “pop”, also known as the proper balance of flexibility and stiffness, a high-quality skateboard deck is needed.
 It should be lightweight and durable but also allows riders to react during ollies and other tricks where the deck may come off the ground.

-It is said that the best beginner skateboard for kids is the SkateXS, which was created specifically for kids, including 7 year old children who are just learning to skate.
+It is said that the top-rated beginner skateboard for kids is the SkateXS, which was created specifically for kids, including 7-year-old children who are just learning to skate.